 This is closely related to trust issues, but could also be a result of a more suspicious mind that evolves because of previous bad experiences.

-You may have, for example, hired a private investigator to confirm suspicions of infidelity in your previous relationship.
+You may have, for example, hired a private detective to confirm suspicions of infidelity in your previous relationship.
 And you may keep that detective’s phone number in your contact list should you ever need his or her services again.

 And you very well might.
 But then again, you might not.

 Keep the number if it makes you feel better and more secure, but don’t go out of your way to use it.